 A Balancing Act

 It is clear from recent votes that the City Council aims to preserve downtown Palos Heights as a retail center, insuring sales tax revenue.
-Last month the Council denied the petition of a financial advisor looking to open up shop.
+Last month the Council of a financial advisor looking to open up shop.

 Nick Carras, of Carras Corporation, which owns the shopping center located at 12228 to 12246 S. Harlem, was hoping to add the financial advisor as a tenant.

 He said all of his tenants have been given concessions that allowed them to stay open.

 “When retail comes, we would be more than happy to put it there,” Carras said.